 She’s a good ventriloquist. –This week at Sir Laughs-A-Lot, it’s Undercover Biker Chick & Buddy!

 Sir Laughs-A-Lot was a comedy club in Milwaukee, frequently derided for its seediness and its location under the stairs of a hotel.

-[Imitating Vidal Sassoon.]
-See, it needs protein.
+[Imitating.]
+See, hair is protein.
 Using Protein 21 religiously helps put back some of the protein shampoo takes out.